Top 10 Best Canadian Road Trips

 Vancouver to Tofino, British Columbia

-Even if you’re not a Vancouverite, this is one trip worth travelling across Canada to do.
-(Fly in and rent a car.)
-Head to Horseshoe Bay for the ferry to Nanaimo, then hit the Pacific Rim Highway (BC Highway 4) for a gorgeous, windy drive boasting views of mountains, lakes, coast and through ancient temperate rainforest.
+Even if you’re not a Vancouverite, this is one road trip worth travelling across Canada to do.
+(Simply fly in to the Vancouver airport and rent a car!)
+Head to Horseshoe Bay for the ferry to Nanaimo, then hit the Pacific Rim Highway (BC Highway 4) for a gorgeous, windy drive through ancient temperate rainforests boasting views of mountains, lakes the coastline.
 Blink and you might miss the sight of a mama bear and her cubs frolicking in a stream.

 Essential stops along the way include Coombs Country Market for locally made souvenirs, and a view of their famed Goats on the Roof; and a stroll through Cathedral Grove, a forest of majestic Douglas fir trees – some of them 800 years old!